One-Way Reversible and Quantum Finite Automata with Advice: Properties of Advice for Quantum Computation

 The meanings of the above three relations $\simeq$, $\leq_{S}$, and $\equiv_{S}$ will be clarified in the following proof of Theorem \ref{oneqfa-character}.
-Since our proof of the theorem heavily depends on Lemma \ref{norm-property}, the proof requires only basic properties of the norm in the designated Hilbert space $\SSS$.
+Since our proof of the theorem heavily relies on Lemma \ref{norm-property}, the proof requires only basic properties of the norm in the metric vector space $\YY_{E_Q}$ discussed in Section \ref{sec:basic-property-QFA/n}.